bibhuti9/hostage-real-time-cricket-score-board-and-chatting-system-/README.md

    here you can set read:true and write:true for other user.

+8: after it goto the # authentication and click the second option for sign in method click on phone and then enable it at website and click ok.

+   # ✌️.
+NOW YOUR PROJECT IS RRAFY..

 7. click ok and your project is ready now go for my script code..